 NOTE: When dropping 3 or more heat level settings (4 to 1, or 5 to 2 or 1) push the 'High Fan' button and allow the room air fan to run at that setting for at least 5 minutes to prevent the stove from tripping the high temp thermodisk.
-If the high temp thermodisk does trip see "SAFETY FEATURES".
+If the high temp thermodisk does trip see "SAFETY FEATURES" on the next page.